leonardopetrini/learning-italian-names/README.md

 # Learning Italian Names, from zero to hero
-learning italian names, inspired by [makemore](https://github.com/karpathy/makemore) by Andrej Karpathy.
+inspired by Andrej Karpathy's [makemore](https://github.com/karpathy/makemore).

 Starting to play with just using low-order statistics in `0th, 1st and 2nd order statistics.ipynb`.
 Some results here: